-- For sufficiently smooth (Sobolev regular) initial data, there exists neural networks, with the tanh activation function and with two hidden layers, such that the resulting PDE residuals can be arbitrarily small.
-Moreover in Theorem 3.1, we obtain very precise quantitative estimates on the sizes of resulting neural networks, in terms of regularity of the underlying classical solution.
-The proof of this approximation result relies heavily on the smoothness of the solutions of Navier-Stokes and on the approximation of smooth functions by neural networks in sufficiently high Sobolev norms. - In Theorem 3.3, we show that the total L^2 error of the PINN (and XPINN) approximations is bounded by the PDE residuals for the incompressible Navier-Stokes equations.
+- In Theorem 3.4, we show that the total L^2 error of the PINN (and XPINN) approximations is bounded by the PDE residuals for the incompressible Navier-Stokes equations.
 Moreover, the underlying constants in the bound are clearly quantified in terms of the underlying classical solution as well as the approximating neural networks.
 This result leverages the stability (or rather coercivity) of classical solutions of the Navier-Stokes equations.
-Thus, we answer question Q2 affirmatively by showing a small PDE residual implies a small total error. - In Theorem 3.9, we answer question Q3 by proving a bound (3.30) on the total error in terms of the training error and the number of quadrature points.
+Thus, we answer question Q2 affirmatively by showing a small PDE residual implies a small total error. - In Theorem 3.10, we answer question Q3 by proving a bound (3.30) on the total error in terms of the training error and the number of quadrature points.
 Thus, if one reaches a global minimum of the underlying optimization problem (2.11), one can show that the training error, and consequently the total error, can be made as small as possible if sufficient number of quadrature points are considered.